phpro/grumphp/doc/tasks/codeception.md

 *Default: null*

 When this option is specified it will only run the given test.
 If left `null` Codeception will run all tests within the suite.
+This option can only be used in combination with a suite.